 In fact, what I love about Ben’s songs is that he writes according to mood more than anything else.
 So, the instrumental final track Unreachable is pure mood.
 Ben played the piano and I treated the sound to give it more atmosphere.
 Even though there’s not much going on, it’s exceptionally evocative.

-I hope Ben records more tracks and starts gigging – with hiss voice and the types of songs he writes, he has a clear sound, and one that I think a lot of people would love.
+I hope Ben records more tracks and starts gigging – with his voice and the types of songs he writes, he has a clear sound, and one that I think a lot of people would love.

 Last week, I went away on holiday to Cornwall.
 Before I left I started to get what I call “August Brain” where a combination of self-employment, kids being around for summer and the continuing heat turn me into a blabbering and incoherent mess.